theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/style-guide.md

 |:x:| The limit is 1.532.784 bytes per day.|

 ## Standard Sentences
-- The window “XYZ name of the window” opens… e.g., The window “Settings” opens.
+- The window "XYZ name of the window" opens… e.g., The window "Settings" opens.
 - Click [OK] – not click on OK.
 - In this page, see section… - for linking within a document.